| INTRODUCTION In October 1996, South Africans were counted for the first time as

 full-time homemakers, those who are retired, and those who are unable or unwilling to

+work.
 The labour force participation rate

 is calculated as the percentage of the working age population which is economically active

 (the employed and the unemployed).
+The labour absorption rate is

 calculated as the percentage of the working age population which is employed.
+Economic sector or industry refers

 to the type of organisation or business in which the person works, for example,